LIMITED TIME OFFER! New SoFi members get $10 in rewards points when you activate credit score monitoring.

 • Application fee

-Typically, it takes one to three days to process an application.
+Typically, it takes one to three business days to process an application.
 Afterward, you’ll be given a lease to sign.
 At this time, you can negotiate the security deposit, move-in date, and any details such as minor repairs to be made.
 When you receive the keys, the place is yours.

-Where To Find No Credit Check Apartments
+Where to Find No-Credit-Check Apartments

 You can find no-credit-check listings in print, online, or via signs on some buildings.
 No-credit-check apartments are usually not handled by a hired property manager or broker.
 Instead, they are managed by a private landlord (the building owner) who needs to have rent continually coming in to cover the costs on their property.